mabelbe2/daily/README.md

 It require cmake to install, if you don't have cmake, run
 `brew install cmake`
 This will take a while to finish the installation
-(I forgot if it is for opencv or ffmpeg, one of the long installation might end up in error, and the fix might be reinstall xcode command line)
+(I forgot if it is for opencv or ffmpeg, one of the long installation might end up in long error with many function body printed, and the fix might be reinstall xcode command line)

 To verify this is installed properly, run appium-doctor, it should say something like
 ```